minshi123/gitlab/doc/topics/airgap/quick_start_guide.md

 # Getting started with an Airgapped GitLab Installation

-This is a step-by-step guide that will help you installing, configuring, and utilizing a self-managed GitLab Instance entirely offline.
+This is a step-by-step guide that helps you install, configure, and use a self-managed GitLab instance entirely offline.

 ## Requirements